If you are thinking about getting a Sarplaninac, this is the first thing you want to know: is this dog dangerous?

 Socialization is not about making the Sarplaninac friendly with everyone.
 It is about control and stability.

-At our kennel, training is a priority.
+At our kennel, training is everything.
 My father works with every dog (and puppy).
 The goal is a balanced dog!

 Check our YouTube channel to see our dogs in action.